 The Company undertakes the contracted development of systems in a broad range of areas to provide customers with a variety of solutions.
 To move projects forward, it establishes an internal deliberation system, implements project management and exercises carefully planned man-hours control.
 By doing so, the Company strives to prevent the occurrence of unprofitable projects and to reduce risks.

-However, costs may increase if a great deal of man-hours are required due to customers’ requests for the addition and revision of specifications and disagreements with customers in the understanding of specifications and progress.
-In this situation, the Company’s financial performance may be affected.
+However, costs may increase if significant additional man-hours are required due to disagreements with customers regarding the understanding of specifications and progress.
+In this situation, the Company's business performance may be affected.

 (3) Data center business